 Featured photo Shutterstock

-Nura Arabi is change maker.
-She is a physical education teacher in Abu Dhabi with a health promotion background who passionately advocates for parents and children to be involved in taking steps towards a healthier lifestyle.
+Nura Arabi is a physical education teacher in Abu Dhabi with a health promotion background who advocates for parents and children to have a healthier lifestyle.
 Through radio appearances, her profession and through her writing, she wants to change the world for children’s health one healthy tip at a time.